stefanbutura/semantic_connector/js/visual_mapper/README.txt

 Visual Mapper

 Changelog:
+1.7.1 (03.10.2018)
+- Fixed multiple bugs when updating the concept directly via ID in the tree view, data gets merged correctly now.

 1.7 (04.09.2018)
 - Made multiple VisualMapper instances on the same page possible by converting all IDs and general selections into classes and instance-specific selections